cyriltso/left_rotation/README.md

 ### 2. How to run the algorithm with the Terminal ?

-To run the algorithm, you must go to your terminal and use the following command below :
+To run the algorithm, you must go to your terminal (at the folder level that contains the Python scripts) and use the following command below :

 **python -m input_string number_of_left_rotation**